Rock River Basin June 2017 Update and FINAL ISSUE

 Wisconsin amphibian and reptile field guides: Bring these little field guides on your next outdoor adventure to identify any frog, snake or turtle you may see along the way.
 All proceeds from sales of these field guides goes to reprinting them and to educational materials.
 Order your field guides today

-Gypsy Moth Aerial Spraying to Begin in May: Western and central Wisconsin counties are scheduled to be treated for gypsy moth May-August.
+Gypsy Moth Aerial Spraying: Western and central Wisconsin counties are scheduled to be treated for gypsy moth May-August.
 Sign up to receive e-mail notifications about treatment plans at http://gypsymoth.wi.gov or toll-free Gypsy Moth Information Line, 1-800-642-6684.
 Press option 1 for updates.

 Reduce Your Water Footprint: The rainwater that falls from your roof after a storm could play an important role